The Carnegie Collection Brachiosaurus (1988)

 Weight: 1047g

-This model has a pale gray (slightly green tinted) base vinyl with less complex paint applications, leaving much of the body as unpainted plastic and using the same blue from the back for the claws.
+This first color vinyl version model has a pale gray (slightly green tinted) base vinyl with less complex paint applications, leaving much of the body as unpainted plastic and using the same blue from the back for the claws.

 Figure using the original mold (left) vs. 3rd generation retool (right).
 Note the difference in size.